Courses Taught by Patrick M. Boyle

 BIOEN 400: Fundamentals of Bioengineering Design

-Description: This project-based course exposes undergraduates to the design process and incorporates modern tools and methodologies for developing innovative health technologies.
-It is structured around a team project in which students strategically craft a plan to carry out a successful exercise in bioengineering design.
-Students engage in critical design review of their technological solution, culminating in a term presentation during which they describe their plan to the class.
-Emphasis is placed on designing for social responsibility and healthcare equity.
+Description: Fundamentals of Bioengineering Design is a project-based course that exposes undergraduate students to the engineering design process and incorporates modern tools and methodologies for developing innovative health technologies.
+The course is structured around a team project in which students will strategically craft a plan to carry out a successful exercise in bioengineering design.
+This will be supplemented with lectures, case-studies, and hands-on activities to instruct students in engineering design principles and processes.
+Throughout the quarter, students will engage in critical design review of their technological solution.
+The course culminates in student presentations, during which each team will describe their design plan to the entire class.
+Throughout the quarter, special emphasis is placed on designing for social responsibility and healthcare equity.

-Learning Objectives: (1) Implement the engineering design process to develop health technologies subject to technical constraints; (2) Assess designs for realistic constraints; (3) Use technical communication to document design; (4) Enhance effective teamwork skills, including fostering an inclusive environment; (5) Implement statistics to manage multivariable inputs using design of experiments; and, (6) Reinforce knowledge from other classes to conceive and evaluate design solutions through engineering analysis.
+Learning Objectives: (1) Implement and apply a comprehensive stakeholder analysis and market analysis to identify and characterize biomedical needs, compare possible solutions, and lay out plans to develop healthcare technologies subject to various technical constraints; (2) Implement the engineering design process to anticipate and prepare for realistic practical constraints (healthcare equity, environmental sustainability, manufacturability, affordability, safety, regulatory concerns, etc.); (3) Use professional/technical communication to effectively and succinctly document design; (4) Enhance and demonstrate effective teamwork skills, including fostering a collaborative, inclusive, welcoming, and intellectually invigorating environment; (5) Implement statistics to manage multivariable inputs using design of experiments (DoE/DoX), allowing for selection of an optimized design through systematic engineering judgment; and, (6) Reinforce and apply knowledge from other courses (both within and outside the bioengineering core) to conceive and evaluate design solutions through engineering analysis.

-Description: This course explores quantitative modeling and simulation of electrically excitable cells, with a focus on cardiac electrophysiology.
-Topics include ion channel gating kinetics, bioelectric propagation, and nonlinear dynamics underlying cardiac arrhythmia.
+Description: This course will explore quantitative modeling and simulation of electrically excitable cells, tissues, and organs, with a focus on cardiac electrophysiology.
+Topics include biophysical formulations of ion channel gating kinetics, mathematical representation of bioelectric propagation arising from intercellular coupling, and nonlinear dynamics underlying the initiation, perpetuation, and termination of cardiac arrhythmia.

-Learning Objectives: (1) Understand and apply quantitative descriptions of bioelectricity generation; (2) Recognize equivalent circuit representations of excitable biological tissue; (3) Implement and analyze cell- and tissue simulations of electrically excitable mammalian tissue; (4) Explain the biophysical basis of signals recorded non-invasively (e.g., body surface potentials in the ECG); (5) Describe factors underlying arrhythmia; and, (6) Assess reproducibility and model credibility for published computational cardiac electrophysiology studies.
+Learning Objectives: (1) Understand and apply quantitative descriptions of electricity generation in the hearts of living organisms; (2) Recognize equivalent circuit representations of excitable biological tissue and anticipate in generalized terms how pathological changes in tissue properties will affect component values; (3) Analyze cell- and tissue simulations of electrically excitable mammalian tissue, with a particular focus on human electrophysiology; (4) Explain the biophysical basis of signals recorded non-invasively (e.g., body surface potentials in the ECG); (5) Describe qualitatively the factors underlying initiation, perpetuation, and termination of arrhythmia; and, (6) [grad level only] Assess reproducibility and model credibility for published computational cardiac electrophysiology studies.